vishk23/moses/Reports/Data Analytics/R360/docs/executive-overview.md

 ## What is R360?

-The R360 (Relationship 360) system provides BCSB with a **360-degree view of customer relationships** across all business lines.
+The R360 (Relationship 360) key generation workflow provides BCSB with a **360-degree view of customer relationships** across all business lines.
 It creates standardized customer relationship keys that enable the bank to understand how customers are connected through addresses, ownership structures, and financial relationships.

 ## Business Problem Solved